 It’s Not Just About the Benchmarks

 TotalCAE is responsible for everything from when the user submits their simulation job to be solved, until they get their results.
-For this reason TotalCAE favors adopting stable and proven technologies in our HPC managed client clusters, and on-demand cloud solutions.
+For this reason TotalCAE favors adopting stable and proven technologies in our HPC managed client clusters.
+TotalCAE On-demand cloud is more flexible, as changing machines is simple and if there is an issue, it is easy to change the hardware on the fly.

-If the users job crashes, has numerical errors, or there are other problems related to new technology, it doesn’t matter how good, fast or cheap benchmarking looked.
+Our belief is if the users job crashes, has numerical errors, or there are other problems related to new technology, it doesn’t matter how good, fast or cheap benchmarking looks.
 Some criteria TotalCAE uses when evaluating new technology include:

 - Has the solution been in the marketplace a while and had the kinks worked out by others.
 We don’t like to be the guinea pigs for new technology for production systems that prevent engineers from getting work done.